User Guide

 Record Power Profile

-Analyzing the Record Power Profile (RPP) is indeed crucial for understanding an athlete's peak power performance.
-However, achieving victory in competitive cycling relies on sustaining high power levels even after significant energy expenditure during races.
+Analyzing the Record Power Profile (RPP) is essential for understanding an athlete's peak power performance.
+However, in competitive cycling, maintaining high power levels after expending significant energy is critical for success.

-To offer a more comprehensive and informative analysis, our platform allows you to customize the RPP graph based on your preferred energy expenditure level.
-By selecting a specific energy expenditure threshold, you can visualize the RPP that corresponds to the power levels achieved after expending that particular amount of energy.
+1. Energy Expenditure Threshold: You can select a specific energy expenditure level to visualize the RPP corresponding to power levels achieved after reaching that particular energy expenditure.
 This feature allows you to focus on power profiles during different phases of a race or specific energy expenditure targets.

-Additionally, you have the flexibility to choose a specific race type for the RPP graph.
-This enables you to compare and contrast power profiles in various race scenarios, such as flat races, hilly terrain, mountainous stages, or individual time-trials.
-By tailoring the RPP analysis to specific race types, you can gain deeper insights into the athlete's performance in different competitive settings.
+2. Race Type Selection: You have the flexibility to choose a specific race type for the RPP graph.
+This enables you to compare and contrast power profiles in various race scenarios, including flat races, hilly terrain, mountainous stages, or individual time trials.
+Tailoring the RPP analysis to specific race types provides deeper insights into the athlete's performance in different competitive settings.

 A summary table of all the power values according to energy expenditure is provided below the graph.